clublettreurs/cure-script/config/docs/en/about.md

 Rarely, there are also containers like this
 :::

-::: details And something like his (Click)
+::: details And something like this (Click)
 Badoom
 :::